rowoflo/LatexTemplates/README.md

     >> git submodule add git@bitbucket.org:rowoflo/latex-packages.git NewFolder/ROPackages

+Make sure the /usepackages{ROPackages/RO_syms} is included in the latex file.

 To use a template copy and paste the contents into your working Latex folder.
 Remove the ROPackages folder and run:

     >> git submodule add git@bitbucket.org:rowoflo/latex-packages.git ROPackages